dresswithpockets/Project-Cygnus/README.md

 3. Don't join the discord if you want to report a bug.
 Read the "New Features and Bugs" section below.
 4. Don't join the discord if you want to request or suggest a new feature.
 Read the "New Features and Bugs" section below.

+#### Twitch
+On occasion I will stream me working on the game.
+You can find the stream at http://www.twitch.tv/phxvyper

 #### New Features and Bugs
 Debugging and fixing issues found in the game can be difficult when you're also trying to implement new features in a timely fashion.